anuprulez/tool-resource-prediction/README.md

 ```
   - first parameter: path to the run configuration file
   - (optional) --save: save the training results and the trained model to a file (default: false)
-  - (optional) --remove_outliers: set to remove outliers from the data (default: false).
-This only works for the training and not evaluation.
-    Outliers are data points outside of mean +- 2 * standard deviation
 ```
 The model predicts the memory bytes in GB